 Our evaluation of prospective students considers a range of factors that reflect an individual's academic record.
-In the absence of a test score, we will carefully examine all factors of your application, including the strength of your high school; the rigor of your curriculum and grades earned in academic coursework; performance in honors, International Baccalaureate, and Advanced Placement courses; your Suffolk-specific essay; teacher and counselor recommendations; extracurricular activities; leadership; work experience; and other achievements.
-There will be no negative impact on your application if you choose not to submit your scores.
+In the absence of a test score, we will carefully examine all factors of your application, including the rigor of your curriculum and grades earned in academic coursework; performance in honors, International Baccalaureate, and Advanced Placement courses; your Suffolk-specific essay; teacher and counselor recommendations; extracurricular activities; leadership; work experience; and other achievements.
 We encourage students to take the SAT and/or ACT and then determine if submitting these scores provides a more complete picture of their academic abilities.

 Yes.
 We consider all applicants for merit scholarships whether or not they submit test scores.

-While we encourage you to do so, it’s not required.
-Whether you submit test scores or not, you will be considered for an invitation to the Honors Program.
+While we encourage you to do so, it’s not required to submit test scores to be considered for the Honors Program.

 Do I need to submit test scores if I am homeschooled or have narrative/competency-based transcripts?